dabeaz-course/practical-python/Notes/01_Introduction/01_Python.md

 <http://ctabustracker.com/bustime/home.jsp>.
 Try it again and watch
 the predictions change.

+Note: This service only reports arrival times within the next 30 minutes.
+If you're in a different timezone and it happens to be 3am in Chicago, you might not get any output.
+You use the tracker link above to double check.

 If the first import statement `import urllib.request` fails, you’re probably using Python 2.
 For this course, you need to make sure you’re using Python 3.6 or newer.
 Go to <https://www.python.org> to download